 During the 1930s, Strakosch joined the legions of social workers—mostly female—hoping to mitigate the effects of extreme poverty.
 In 1930, she rejoined the Emanu-El Employment Bureau (renamed the Federation Employment Bureau for Jewish Girls) as assistant director.
 However, most social workers, no doubt including Strakosch, realized the futility of large-scale social work during the Depression.
 Increasingly, she turned her attention to the plight of Jewish children.
 From 1923 to 1944, she was the owner and director of Camp Awanee for Girls, a low-cost camp providing outdoor experiences for poor Jewish girls.

 Following World War II, Strakosch continued her work in children’s social service.
 Between 1946 and 1948, she was the executive director of the Brightside Day Nursery.
 In the 1950s, she served on the board of the Bronx House Emanu-El Camps.

 By the time Strakosch died on May 9, 1961, her career in social work had spanned five decades.
 Her particular focus on Jewish issues and organization was typical of Jewish American women from affluent backgrounds.
-Social work represented not only a benevolent dedication—untainted by direct political involvement—to the larger Jewish community but also an empowering position beyond the potentially restrictive limits of middle-class domestic existence.
+Social work represented not only her dedication to the larger Jewish community but also an empowering position beyond the potentially restrictive limits of middle-class domestic existence.